Shopify Fulfillment Events and Order Tags in Wonderment

 If you're using a carrier not normally supported by Shopify, this will also enable the use of Shopify's Out for Delivery and Delivered notifications.
 You might want to configure these notifications in Shopify from the default as a result.
 To configure them, go to Shopify Settings -> Notifications.
 The emails can be disabled, enabled, or edited from this screen as below.

-When this active, you can also select whether to have Wonderment write a "Delivered" or "Shipment Stalled" tag on an Order.
+When Fulfillment Events is active, you can also select whether to have Wonderment write a "Delivered" or "Shipment Stalled" tag on an Order and Customer.
 These are useful for triggering automations in other apps or platforms.
 For example, you can hold back sending a review request email from someone who had a shipping delay, or combine our tags with data from a cohort segmentation app to identify when an order is delivered to a first-time customer.

 If selected, when a fulfillment is marked "Stalled" because it hasn't moved in your Stalled Shipment Interval, Wonderment will write a tag "Shipment Stalled" on the order.
 This is useful for segmenting behavior in other apps - for example, you could hold back your review request email if you know the person had a late delivery.